Jonathan Davis (journalist)

 Jonathan Davis (born 17 February 1954) is a British author, editor and journalist specialising in finance.

-Educated at Winchester College and Cambridge University where he gained a master's degree in history, he became a senior business journalist at The Sunday Telegraph, The Times and The Economist before taking a master's degree in Management at the MIT Sloan School of Management where, in preparation for his thesis, he met and studied the methods of investor Warren Buffett.
+Educated at Winchester College and Cambridge University where he gained a master's degree in history, he became a senior business journalist at The Sunday Telegraph, The Times and The Economist before taking a master's degree in management at the MIT Sloan School of Management where, in preparation for his thesis, he met and studied the methods of investor Warren Buffett.

-From 1995 to 2007 he wrote a weekly column in The Independent and. from 2006 to 2009. wrote a fortnightly column in the Financial Times.
+From 1995 to 2007, he wrote a weekly column in The Independent.
+From 2006 to 2009, he wrote a fortnightly column in the Financial Times.

-As of 2009' he writes a blog at Independent Investor, which he founded, and is investment director of Agrifirma, a specialist investment management company headed by investor Jim Slater, and since 2002 is chairman of the Savile Club in London.
+As of 2009, he writes a blog at Independent Investor, which he founded, and is investment director of Agrifirma, a specialist investment management company headed by investor Jim Slater.
+Since 2002, he has been chairman of the Savile Club in London.